Changes-in-Changes for Ordered Choice Models with Underreporting: Empirical Application

-The data is composed of several cross-sectional waves of the ``Monitoring the Future'' survey, an annual survey conducted in the United States gathering data on attitudes, behaviors, and values of American adolescents currently enrolled in high school.\footnote{The ``Monitoring the Future'' survey is funded by the National Institute on Drug Abuse (NIDA).
-For more information, see Monitoring the Future, Institute for Social Research, University of Michigan (https://monitoringthefuture.org/).} Specifically, the survey for 8th graders, which is conducted annually, covers a wide range of topics including substance (ab)use such as the consumption of marijuana and variants thereof.
-The primary sample of our empirical analysis consists of 46,472 high-school students, sampled as repeated cross-sections from 2015 to 2018 across all contiguous U.S. states except Oregon, Washington, and Colorado.
-With this sample, our focus is on the recreational marijuana legalization for adults aged 21 or older in California, Nevada, Massachusetts, and Maine in November 2016, examining its impact on 8th-grade students' (short-term) consumption behavior.\footnote{These states had previously legalized medicinal marijuana use before the observation period.
-Moreover, even though private cultivation of marijuana for personal consumption became legal (almost) immediately, the first non-medical retail sales of marijuana did not start until some time later in most cases, (e.g. not before 2018 in Maine and California).} We classify the observations from 2015-2016 into the pre-treatment period ($t=0$), and those from 2017-2018 into post-treatment period ($t=1$).
-On the other hand, we group the observations from California, Nevada, Massachusetts and Maine into the treated group ($g=1$), and the rest into the control group ($g=0$).
-This state grouping is mainly owed to data privacy rules imposed by the hosting institute, preventing a more disaggregate analysis.
-It is also important to note that no other major marijuana-related legalization took place in the U.S. during this observation period, either for medicinal or recreational purposes.
-Finally, given these surveys were conducted in springs, we consider the 2016 data to be sufficiently removed from the actual legalization to avoid major anticipation effects.
+The data are composed of several cross-sectional waves of the ``Monitoring the Future'' survey, an annual survey conducted in the United States gathering data on attitudes, behaviors, and values of American adolescents currently enrolled in high school.\footnote{The ``Monitoring the Future'' survey is funded by the National Institute on Drug Abuse (NIDA).
+For more information, see Monitoring the Future, Inter-university Consortium for Political and Social Research (ICPSR), University of Michigan (https://monitoringthefuture.org/).} Specifically, the survey for 8th graders, which is conducted annually, covers a wide range of topics including substance (ab)use such as the consumption of marijuana and variants thereof.
+The primary sample of our empirical analysis consists of 46,472 high-school students, sampled as repeated cross-sections across all contiguous U.S. states.
+With this sample, our focus is on recreational marijuana legalization for adults aged 21 or older, examining its impact on 8th-grade students' (short-term) consumption behavior.
+We use observations from states that legalized marijuana for adults during our sampling period as treated group ($g=1$), and label observations as coming from the control group otherwise ($g=0$).\footnote{Due to data privacy restrictions of the ICPSR, we are not allowed to publish information that allows to identify single states either directly or indirectly.
+Information about the specific legalization year used in the analysis as well as about the states that entered the treatment group can be obtained from the authors upon request.} Similarly, we record observations from the two years before the legalization event as coming from the pre-treatment period ($t=0$), while observations from the two years thereafter are labeled as post-treatment observations ($t=1$).
+We exclude observations from states that had already passed recreational marijuana laws prior to the sampling window.
+Moreover, all states from the treated group had previously legalized medicinal marijuana use before the observation period.
+It is also important to note that we focus on a specific legalization year, and no other major marijuana-related legalization, either for medicinal or recreational purposes, took place in the U.S. during that period.
+Finally, given that surveys were conducted in the spring of each year, while recreational marijuana legalization was enacted in the last quarter for all treated states considered in the analysis, we deem the risk of major anticipation effects to be small.
+The final subsamples consist of $N_{00}=19940$, $N_{01}=17769$, $N_{10}=4710$, and $N_{11}=4053$ observations.